GithHub-Vedant/E-commerce-website-ReactJS/README.md

 - [Screenshots](#screenshots)
 - [How to Run the Project](#how-to-run-the-project)
 - [Customization](#customization)

 ## Project Overview

 This is a fully functional e-commerce website built with React and Vite.
 The application provides a complete shopping experience including product browsing, cart management, user authentication, and checkout functionality.
 The responsive design ensures optimal viewing experience across all devices.

+The e-commerce platform includes essential sections:
+- Hero section with featured products and promotions
+- Product catalog with category filtering
+- Detailed product pages with images and descriptions
+- Shopping cart with quantity adjustment
+- User authentication (login/signup)
+- Secure checkout process with billing information
+- Responsive design for all screen sizes

 ## Business Problem